kkavita92/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Contact Me](#contact-me)

-After a degree in Economics and a law conversion, I stumbled into programming entirely accidentally.
-Participating in the Startupbootcamp Fintech Hackathon as a business developer not only opened ...
+After a degree in Economics and a law conversion, I stumbled into programming.

+My involvement in various university societies has given me extensive experience in project management and event organisation while my highly analytical Economics degree has allowed me to ....

 I am excited about any new opportunities, particularly challenging ones.